opencoca/AI-Voice-Kokoro-FastAPI/README.md

    - Clone the repository:
         ```bash
         git clone https://github.com/opencoca/AI-Voice-Kokoro-FastAPI.git
-        cd Kokoro-FastAPI
+        cd AI-Voice-Kokoro-FastAPI/
         ```

 2. Start the service:

    - Using Docker Compose (Full setup including UI):
         ```bash
-        cd docker/gpu # OR
+        cd docker/cpu # Run this on Apple
-        # cd docker/cpu # Run this or the above
+        # cd docker/gpu # OR this if you have an Nvida card
         docker compose up --build
         ```
    - OR running the API alone using Docker (model + voice packs baked in):